thenimas/thebian-installer/README.md

 I recommend formatting the main partition with BTRFS, creating a root subvolume (`btrfs subvol create /target/@`) and remounting with the switch `-o subvol=/@`.
 This will ensure you can take full advantage of Timeshift for snapshotting.

+If your root partition is in a LUKS encrypted volume, you will need to specify the additional package `cryptsetup-initramfs` and manually set up a crypttab.

 The script will generate an fstab file for you.

 1. Create a folder (if it doesn't exist) named /target/, and mount the root to it.
 Make sure the EFI partition is also mounted at /target/boot/efi.